mattyoung101/aspire_rv32/README.md

 All of these are in the regular Arch repos: `yay -S cmake clang lld llvm ninja verilator gtkwave iverilog sigrok-cli pulseview flashrom spdlog just`

-If you have Cargo, you can optionally install Just using `cargo install just`

 **Generating papers**

 Papers are written in LaTeX and built using `latexmk`.
 You will therefore need TeXLive and latexmk.
 You can install as follows: `yay -S texlive texlive-binextra`.

+If you install `entr` using `yay -S entr`, you can use `just watch` to automatically recompile the papers whenever they are modified.

 **Developer tools**